asela1982/edaplotting/README.md

 * Supports univariate exploratory analysis
 * Takes only a 100 random data points for plotting
 * Includes the ECDF plot : https://en.wikipedia.org/wiki/Empirical_distribution_function
+* Red diamonds on the ECDF plot indicate the following percentiles : 2.5,25,50(median),75,97.5

 ## looks cool!!
 But how do i use this library? :confused: